lukamiletic95/papers/Current solution.md

 // Mempool gossiping algorithm in Tendermint - pseudocode

-func receive(T transaction, Node sender) {
+// C node calls this function when it wants to have its transaction processed by the network func receive(T transaction, Node sender) {
 	// Node = {C, FN, V}

 	if (sender == C) {
 		// in Tendermint - this condition does not exist
+		// checkTx is a Tendermint built-in function that checks the transactions validity
+		// its im

 		bool valid = checkTx(transaction);
 		if (valid == false) {